-Situation East is a conversion of a former garment workers factory into residential apartments.
-Like many industrial buildings in this part of the city, the building is characterised by very deep floor plates and quite a flimsy structure, making traditional apartment typologies and construction methodologies impossible.
-The design therefore called for innovative ways to bring natural light and ventilation into the space while maintaining the market feasibility of the project.
-Apart from the internal renovations, the intervention included a staggered fifth and sixth storey of the building as well as a roof garden, housing a sculpture by American artist, Sam Chermayeff.
+Situation East is a conversion of a former garment workers factory into residential apartments in Maboneng.
+Like many industrial buildings in this part of the city, the building is characterised by deep spaces and flimsy structural elements, making traditional apartment typologies and construction methodologies impossible.
+The design therefore called for innovative ways to bring natural light and ventilation into the space, while maintaining the market feasibility of the project.
+The intervention also included the addition of a new fifth- and sixth-storey of the building, as well as a roof garden, housing a sculpture by American artist, Sam Chermayeff.

-Propertuity had previously worked with one architect across all their developments.
-After that relationship ended, Local Studio were asked to complete the project.
-Local Studio's involvement eventually constituted a complete redesign of the project.
-Apart from the efficient restructuring of the internal space, details of which were largely governed by the material, imison, Local Studio placed a lot of emphasis on the exterior elements of the building.
-These exterior elements included breezeblocks where the facade was punctured, to bring natural ventilation to passages, as well as various contrasting textures and colours for the new rooftop addition.
-Apart from the pylonesque artwork, the building is given its character by a large triangular screen wall, designed to create a visual connection between the two levels of the rooftop addition.
+Apart from the efficient restructuring of the internal space, details of which were largely governed by a spray-on concrete and polystyrene walling system, Local Studio placed a lot of emphasis on the exterior elements of the building.
+These included pre-cast concrete breezeblocks, where the facade was punctured, to bring natural ventilation to passages, as well as various contrasting textures and colours for the new rooftop addition.
+The building is given its character by a large triangular screen wall, designed to create a visual connection between the two levels of the rooftop addition.

 Situation East was one of the first all-rental blocks to be developed by Propertuity and remains an important asset in their portfolio along with the Curiocity Backpackers and Arts on Main buildings.
 The building’s rooftop has become a staple for visitors to the area,